VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Related Work

 \subsection{Image-to-video Generation}

-Image-to-video (I2V) generation \cite{guo2023animatediff,chen2023videocrafter1,chen2024videocrafter2,xing2025dynamicrafter,guo2024i2v,guo2024sparsectrl} aims to animate static images into dynamic videos while preserving visual content and introducing realistic motion.
-Recent advances in diffusion models \cite{sohl2015deep,ho2020denoising} have revolutionized video generation by extending pre-trained Text-to-Image (T2I) models like AnimateDiff \cite{guo2023animatediff} to incorporate temporal dimensions for motion generation.
-These methods integrate the input image as a condition, either through CLIP-based \cite{radford2021learning} image embeddings or by concatenating the image with noisy latent.
-For example, VideoCrafter1 \cite{chen2023videocrafter1}, DynamiCrafter \cite{xing2025dynamicrafter}, and I2V-Adapter \cite{guo2024i2v} use dual cross-attention layers to fuse image embeddings with noisy frames, ensuring spatial-aligned guidance.
-Similarly, Stable Video Diffusion (SVD) \cite{blattmann2023stable} replaces text embeddings with CLIP image embeddings, maintaining semantic consistency in an image-only manner.
-Another line of work, exemplified by SEINE \cite{chen2023seine}, DynamiCrafter \cite{xing2025dynamicrafter} and PixelDance \cite{zeng2024make}, expands the input channels of diffusion models to concatenate the static image with noisy latents, effectively injecting image information into the model.
+Image-to-video (I2V) generation~\cite{guo2023animatediff,chen2023videocrafter1,chen2024videocrafter2,xing2024dynamicrafter,guo2024i2v,guo2024sparsectrl} aims to animate static images into dynamic videos while preserving visual content and introducing realistic motion.
+Recent advances in diffusion models~\cite{sohl2015deep,ho2020denoising} have revolutionized video generation by extending pre-trained Text-to-Image (T2I) models like AnimateDiff~\cite{guo2023animatediff} to incorporate temporal dimensions for motion generation.
+These methods integrate the input image as a condition, either through CLIP-based~\cite{radford2021learning} image embeddings or by concatenating the image with noisy latent.
+For example, VideoCrafter1~\cite{chen2023videocrafter1}, DynamiCrafter~\cite{xing2024dynamicrafter}, and I2V-Adapter~\cite{guo2024i2v} use dual cross-attention layers to fuse image embeddings with noisy frames, ensuring spatial-aligned guidance.
+Similarly, Stable Video Diffusion (SVD)~\cite{blattmann2023stable} replaces text embeddings with CLIP image embeddings, maintaining semantic consistency in an image-only manner.
+Another line of work, exemplified by SEINE~\cite{chen2023seine}, DynamiCrafter~\cite{xing2024dynamicrafter} and PixelDance~\cite{zeng2024make}, expands the input channels of diffusion models to concatenate the static image with noisy latents, effectively injecting image information into the model.
+The VACE~\cite{jiang2025vace} further unifies these creation tasks by organizing video task inputs into a VCU, allowing for flexible reference-to-video generation within a single Diffusion Transformer.
 However, these methods preserve input image fidelity during dynamic video generation but often struggle with fine-grained details due to reliance on global conditions.